are a few different kinds of Cape York tours.

 Cairns to the Tip

-from Cairns to Horn Island, which is quite popular, since it
+from Cairns to the Tip, which is quite popular, since it

 cargo ship so you can bring your vehicle and drive one way, cruise the